umair9747/4oFour/README.md

 <div id="installation">
 <h2> Installation </h2>
-You can install Seize by cloning the repository and building it manually using the following steps:<br>
+You can install Seize by cloning the repository and building it manually using the following steps (Make sure to have <a href="https://go.dev/doc/install">Go</a> installed on your system):<br>

 ```bash
 git clone https://github.com/umair9747/4oFour.git